-Here is my attempt to present a simplified explanation of this terminology / technology.
+Here is my attempt to present an explanation of Power Factor Correction (PFC).

 This is not meant to be a doctorate so please do not hold me responsible for any wee errors – just email me and discuss and if you wish to use the material please ask my permission first.

-This extra energy is known as Reactive Power, which unfortunately is necessary to provide a magnetising effect required by motors and other inductive loads to perform their desired functions.
+The extra energy is called Reactive Power and it is often necessary to provide the magnetising effect required by motors and other inductive loads to perform their jobs.